Taipei 101 Guide

 The view.

-Transportation Options to Taipei 101 Compared
+Transportation Options to Taipei 101

 Let’s compare different public transportation options:

-Transportation MediumBest ForAvg.
-Price
+Transportation MediumBest ForAvg Price

 Taipei MRTBest overallNTD$20 – 60 (One way)